-Louise Thomas, founder of Angel Charity for Children, Inc. is an everyday hero, an “Angel” who turned a personal tragedy into a cause that has positively impacted the lives of more than a million children throughout Tucson, Arizona.
+Louise Thomas, founder of Angel Charity for Children, Inc. is an everyday hero, an “Angel” who turned a personal tragedy into a cause that has positively impacted the lives of more than a million children throughout Pima County, Arizona.

-The family tragedy was the loss of her 9-year old son Michael to leukemia in the early 1980s.
+The family tragedy was the loss of her 9-year old son Michael to lymphoma in 1979.
 From her personal grief, Louise has brought hope for a better life for children in our community.
-Since Angel Charity was founded in 1983, the all-volunteer organization she spearheaded has touched more than 1 million children, 118 nonprofit children’s agencies and raised more than $29 million to improve lives of children in Pima County, Arizona.
+Since Angel Charity was founded in 1983, the all-volunteer organization she spearheaded has touched more than 1 million children, 120 nonprofit children’s agencies and raised more than $29 million to improve lives of children in Pima County, Arizona.
 Her inspiration to help others also launched an endowed chair in pediatric cancer research and also inspired the launch of another nonprofit organization called PANDA (People Acting Now Discover Answers) in Phoenix, Arizona.

 40 Years of Community Impact

-The tragic loss of Michael fueled the start of Louise’s nearly 40-year commitment to community service.
+The tragic loss of Michael fueled the start of Louise’s more than 40-year commitment to community service.